J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 **Parameter Definitions:**

 * `--runfolder-dir` – path to the directory output from the NovaSeq sequencing run
-   > Note: Make sure the NovaSeq output directory contains a properly formatted [SampleSheet.csv](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/sequencing-sheet-format-specifications-technical-note-970-2017-004.pdf) file in which the samples listed are the sample pools rather than individual samples.
 * `--output-dir` – path to the directory to store the bcl2fastq output files
 * `--loading-threads` - number of threads used to load the bcl data
 * `--writing-threads` - number of threads used to write the fastq data